Git-Kyro/gitbook/book_sources/README.md

-# 關於本書 📚
+# About the book 📚

-没有过多的规划, 一些随意的记录.
+Some random notes